Cimbalom: Slovakia

+Slovenia

+Used historically in the Prekmurje region.
+Cimbalom is traditionally played in musical groups called Banda, accompanied by two violins, a viola, violoncello and a double bass.
+Classes are held in the town of Beltinci.

 Ukraine

 In Ukraine, the concert Cimbalom was first formally used in the Orchestra of Ukrainian Folk Instruments organized and directed by Leonid Haydamaka from 1922 by Oleksandr Nezovybatko.
-In time it was replaced by 2 smaller-sized instruments in order to facilitate transportation.
-Music for the cimbalom has been published in Ukraine from 1930 on.
-With the serial manufacture of tsymbaly by the Chernihiv Musical Instrument Factory cimbalom playing became popular in Eastern Ukraine in the post war years.
-Textbooks for the tsymbaly were published in 1966 by O. Nezovybatko, and initially players played on semi-concert instruments manufactured by the Chernihiv Musical Instrument Factory.
-In recent times most professional performers have switched over to the Schunda system of playing on concert-size instruments.
+In time, it was replaced by 2 smaller instruments in order to facilitate transportation.
+Music for the cimbalom has been published in Ukraine since 1930.
+With the serial manufacture of tsymbaly by the Chernihiv Musical Instrument Factory cimbalom playing became popular in Eastern Ukraine in the post-war years.
+Textbooks for the tsymbaly were published in 1966 by O. Nezovybatko, and initially, players played on semi-concert instruments manufactured by the Chernihiv Musical Instrument Factory.
+In recent times, most professional performers have switched over to the Schunda system of playing on concert-size instruments.
 Classes for the instrument exist in the Lviv, Kyiv and Kharkiv conservatories.
-Currently most Ukraine folk instrument ensembles and orchestras such as the Orchestra of Ukrainian Folk instruments and the State Bandurist Capella usually have 2 concert cimbaloms.
-Roman Kumlyk was a famous player from Hutsul area.
+Currently, most Ukraine folk instrument ensembles and orchestras, such as the Orchestra of Ukrainian Folk Instruments and the State Bandurist Capella usually have 2 concert cimbaloms.
+Roman Kumlyk was a famous player from the Hutsul area.
 After his death, a museum was named for him and is now run by his family.